Many or all companies we feature compensate us. Compensation and editorial

 • Raise your deductible.
 Most carriers require you to pay a deductible, which is the portion of your pet’s veterinary costs that you must cover before reimbursement kicks in.
 A higher deductible usually means lower monthly premiums, so adjusting your deductible can help you reduce costs.

 • Lower your benefit limit.
-The more coverage your pet insurance plan offers, the more you can reasonably expect to pay for the policy.
+The more coverage your pet insurance plan offers, the more you can expect to pay for the policy.
 Many carriers let you choose the benefit level you want; opting for a plan with a $5,000 annual maximum will likely cost less than a plan with a $10,000 annual maximum.

 To learn more about pet insurance for specific breeds, check out these resources: